ibm-cloud-docs/vpc/vpn-client-to-site-faqs.md

 Status descriptions are as follows:

-* `Heathy` - Indicates that your VPN server is operating correctly.
+* `Healthy` - Indicates that your VPN server is operating correctly.
 * `Degraded` - Indicates that your VPN server has compromised performance, capacity, or connectivity.
 * `Faulted` - Indicates that your VPN server is completely unreachable and inoperative.
 * `Inapplicable` - Indicates that the health state does not apply because of the current lifecycle state.
 A resource with a lifecycle state of `failed` or `deleting` will have a health state of inapplicable.
 A `Pending` resource might also have this state.